roopeshsn/conception/CONTRIBUTING.md

 After writing your idea, you can raise a pull request.

+If you've never submitted a pull request before then I would recommend you check out this guide: [Step-by-step guide to contributing on GitHub](https://www.dataschool.io/how-to-contribute-on-github/)

 ## Contributing Code

 This you already know.
 Work on the issues and raise a pull request.
 Before submitting a PR that relates directly to an issue, please write a comment on the relevant issue letting me know you'd like to take it on.

 Pull requests big or small will be accepted, however, if you are submitting a major feature then please make sure you create an issue for discussion before attempting this work, likewise if you spot a bug please raise a new issue before creating a pull request.

+If you've never submitted a pull request before then I would recommend you check out this guide: [Step-by-step guide to contributing on GitHub](https://www.dataschool.io/how-to-contribute-on-github/)